iheartNathan/github-actions-terraform-azure/readme.md

 | `github-uami-rw` | Read/write operation (`terraform apply`) in the `production` environment|
 | `github-uami-ro` | Read‑only operations (`plan`/`fmt`/`validate`) on push and pull request event targeting `main` |

-# ⚙️ GitHub OIDC Setup for Terraform on Azure

-This setup provisions all necessary Azure resources and configurations for secure and automated infrastructure deployment via GitHub Actions using **OpenID Connect (OIDC)**.

-📦 `Configure Terraform State Location`

-Terraform stores its state file in a remote backend to persist infrastructure changes.
-This setup uses an **Azure Storage Account** with versioning and encryption enabled.
-The backend block in your Terraform code will need to reference this storage setup.

-🚀 `Create GitHub Environment`

-Create a GitHub environment named `production` with:

-- Required reviewers for `terraform apply` runs (via [deployment protection rules](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#deployment-protection-rules))
-- Environment-level secrets:
-  - `AZURE_CLIENT_ID` from `github-uami-rw`

-This ensures that `terraform apply` is only run after approvals.

-🔐 `Set Up Azure Identity`

-Two **User Assigned Managed Identities (UAMI)** are created:

-- `github-uami-rw`: For read/write operation (`terraform apply`), used only in `production` environment.
-- `github-uami-ro`: For read-only operations (`plan`/`fmt`/`validate`) targeting the `main` branch.

-Each identity is granteda ppropriate `Azure Role Assignments` and `federated credential` created for both identities, these credentials allow GitHub Actions to authenticate securely without storing secrets.

----